benchaplin/microfrontend-architecture/README.md

 -   Introduce shared components
     -   The current system may result in copies of the same libraries, as each microfrontend creates a complete bundle of it's application
--   Allow for CSS, images and other files to be imported